 Need a meditative pastime that doesn't involve a screen?
-Puzzles are hot now, and they're way cooler than you remember from your childhood.
+Puzzles have been trending in the last couple of years, and they're way cooler than you remember from your childhood.

-The busier our worlds get, the more time we need to step back and find some peace and quiet — or should we say, piece and quiet.
+When life gets busy, stressful or both, the more we realize we need to step back and find some peace and quiet — or should we say, piece and quiet.
 (We couldn't resist.)
-It can be hard to realize how much we need that until we stumble into it, as did the founders of a new puzzle company called Inner Piece, which was founded by husband-and-wife Amanda and Chris Kahle after they got a few puzzles as holiday gifts in 2018.
+It can be hard to realize how much we need that until we stumble into it, as did the founders of a new puzzle company called Inner Piece, which was founded by husband-and-wife duo Amanda and Chris Kahle after they got a few puzzles as holiday gifts in 2018.

-They really got lost in them, Amanda Kahle says, and found them to be a great way to spend quality time together away from technology.
+They got lost in them, Amanda says, and found them to be a great way to spend quality time together away from technology.